pzerger/supplemental/SecurityPlus/social-engineering.md

 - **Consensus** - Creating a sense that everyone else is complying so you should too. *Example: Claiming other users have already clicked the malicious link.*
 - **Scarcity** - Implying an opportunity is rare or urgent to get immediate buy-in. *Example: Limited time offer that requires immediate payment.*
 - **Familiarity** - Building rapport through personal details to develop trust. *Example: Referencing a hobby or interest from social media.*
 - **Trust** - Exploiting existing trust in an organization or third party to bypass scrutiny. *Example: Spoofing trusted business emails to deploy malware.*
 - **Urgency** - Adding a sense of urgency to prompt people to act quickly without thinking. *Example: Account will be closed unless action taken ASAP.*

+Read more on social engineering in security at https://en.wikipedia.org/wiki/Social_engineering_(security).

 [Back to ToC](#table-of-contents)